jakobib/phddefense2013/slides.md

 * The more familiar you are with a pattern language, the more useful it gets.
 -->

-## Example of a pattern / its application

-...TODO...

 ## Applications, benefit, contribution

-* Patterns as novel approach for data description
+* Patterns are a novel approach for data analysis
 * Show benefits and limitations of different methods of data structuring and description
 * Possible Applications

     * data archeology
     * data linguistics
+    * data integration
+    * data modeling
     * ...

 ---